 Dallas Cowboys star Ezekiel Elliott to pay for funeral of 8th-grade football player

-Dallas Cowboys running back Ezekiel Elliott will pay for the funeral of a 14-year-old football player who died over the weekend after being stuck by a stray bullet at a party near St. Louis, the team confirmed Wednesday.
+Dallas Cowboys running back Ezekiel Elliott will pay for the funeral of a 14-year-old football player who died over the weekend after being struck by a stray bullet at a party near St. Louis, the team confirmed Wednesday.

 Elliott, himself a St. Louis native, declined to comment to reporters at the team’s annual golf tournament.
 But Cowboys Executive Vice President Stephen Jones said it “doesn't surprise” him that the All-Pro running back reached out to the family of Jaylon McKenzie and offered to pay for the funeral.